marcin-chwedczuk/_blog/_posts/2016-07-09-how-nulls-are-handled-in-switch-statement.md

 In JavaScript there is no problem with using `null` and even `undefined` as `case` labels.
 Only tricky thing is with `NaN`s because `NaN === NaN` yields `false` in JavaScript.
-This behaviour is enforced by IEEE 754 standard that describes floating point numbers representation and behaviour.
+This is enforced by IEEE 754 standard that describes floating point numbers representation and behaviour.
 In other words we can use `NaN` as a `case` label but program will never enter block of code associated with that label.
 As a side note